bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 ### Serial number retrieval from a server {#serial-number-from-server}
-For security reasons, the serial number payload returned from an accessory in the paired state SHALL be encrypted.
+For security reasons, the serial number payload returned from an accessory in the associated state SHALL be encrypted.

 A registry which maps [Product Data](#product-data) to an affiliated URL which will decrypt the serial number payload and return the serial number value
 SHALL be available for platforms to reference, as defined in {{product-data-registry}}.
 This URL MUST return a response which can be rendered by an HTML view.